trailofbits/anchor-coverage/README.md

 ## Steps to use

-1. Install the Agave validator [from source] after adding the following to the `[patch.crate-io]` section near the end of its Cargo.toml:
+1. Install the Agave validator [from source] after adding the following to the `[patch.crates-io]` section near the end of its Cargo.toml:

    ```toml
    solana-sbpf = { git = "https://github.com/trail-of-forks/sbpf-coverage" }
    ```

-   For many situations, the following commands should suffice:
+   For Linux users, the following commands should suffice:

    ```sh
    sed -i '/^\[patch\.crates-io\]$/a solana-sbpf = { git = "https://github.com/trail-of-forks/sbpf-coverage" }' Cargo.toml